starcoinorg/starcoin/vm/framework/move-stdlib/doc/features.md

 # Module `0x1::features`

-Defines feature flags for Aptos.
-Those are used in Aptos specific implementations of features in the Move stdlib, the Aptos stdlib, and the Aptos framework.
+Defines feature flags for Starcoin.
+Those are used in Starcoin specific implementations of features in the Move stdlib, the Starcoin stdlib, and the Starcoin framework.

 ============================================================================================
 Feature Flag Definitions